-This paradigm allows the ISI manipulations of the brief-display techniques to be combined with the free-viewing conditions and perceptual criteria of the saccade-contingent methods.
-And because the stimuli are available for long stretches of time and no eye movements are required, it also provides the best opportunity possible for an observer to build a representation conducive to perceiving changes in a scene.
-The change blindness found with the brief-display techniques might have been caused by insufficient time to build an adequate representation of the scene; saccade-contingent change blindness might have been caused by disruptions due to eye movements.
+blindness might have been caused by disruptions due to eye movements.
 Both of these factors are eliminated in the flicker paradigm, so that if they are indeed the cause of the difficulties, perception of change should now become easy.
-But if attention is the key factor, a different outcome will be expected.
-The flicker caused by the blank fields will swamp the local motion signals due to the image change, preventing attention from being drawn to its location.
-Observers will then fail to see large changes under conditions of extended free viewing, even when these changes are not synchronized to saccades.
+But if attention is the key factor, a different outcome would be expected.
+The flicker caused by the blank fields would swamp the local motion signals due to the image change, preventing attention from being drawn to its location.
+Observers would then fail to see large changes under conditions of extended free viewing, even when these changes are not synchronized to saccades.